 “First Data and KKR work together to measure and improve the environmental performance of our business through the Green Portfolio Program established with the Environmental Defense Fund (EDF).”
 That’s the promise that comes from First Data, an online payment company with an avowed vision to

 This morning, I woke up at the Sheraton hotel in Omaha, Nebraska, and opened my window to look out upon a courtyard garden, featuring two small versions of the giant head sculptures that people had carved out of stone on Easter Island, in the middle

+Where can you continue to be touched by his noodly appendages and talk like a pirate?
+What is the sauciest freethought conference in the noodle-verse?
 It used to be called the Midwest Humanist Conference, but that was… oh dear… I’m falling asleep just thinking about

 This morning, I found the perfect quick summary of the state of campaign finance ethics in the United States.
 On April 17, The Tea Party Patriots Citizens Fund, (which is in fact funded by unlimited contributions from executives from corporations like Verizon Communications, CastleArk Management,

 If Ben Sasse gets elected to the U.S. Senate as a paid representative of the Legacy Foundation Action Fund PAC, it will be Iowa Values, not Nebraska Values, that get sent to Washington.

 Years ago, when we started the Nebraska Progressive Directory, we were happy to list the Immigrant Rights Network of Iowa and Nebraska.
 Now, we’re sorry to say that the network appears to have fallen away – just when immigrants in these midwestern states are especially

 Using his own standards, we could accuse Congressman Adrian Smith of proposing a government takeover of health care for animals.
 When it comes to health care for human beings, however, Smith says that he’s against it.

 Celebrations of Charles Darwin’s birth aren’t just planned in virtual online space or on La-Dee-Da Ivy League quadrangles.
 The University of Nebraska at Lincoln is celebrating the 200th birth of Charles Darwin all spring long with a public lecture series, an art show and a

 Participants with right wing ideology tended to react more fearfully to the stimulus than liberals.
 Liberals could handle the threat and get on about their business.